300 SL with alpha beta separation illustrates the point perfectly

 Their nuclear medicine department uses Xofigo® to treat prostate cancer that is resistant to medical or surgical treatments that lower testosterone and has spread to the patient's bones with symptoms, but not to other parts of the body.

-A relatively new treatment, Xofigo® utilizes alpha Ra223, therefore the wipe test was carried out on a Hidex 300 SL with alpha beta separation, which produced spectacular results.
+A relatively new treatment, Xofigo® utilises alpha Ra223, therefore the wipe test was carried out on a Hidex 300 SL with alpha beta separation, which produced spectacular results.

 The first image shows the 3D spectral separation based on pulse length.
 The red dotted line is the pulse length index (PLI).
 Anything below is registered as beta, whilst anything above is registered as alpha.
 The deep red concentration of alphas above the PLI is clearly visible, as is the faint broad red under the PLI which is the residual beta's.